- What materials do you use?

 So how do we convert a machined door that has freshly machined faces to grey?
 The first option and most natural is to mix rust flakes with half water and half vinegar.
 Steel wool can be substituted for rust.
 Let this solution sit for a while than brush it on the wood; it must go on raw wood.
 This is a premature aging process.
 You will see results within 30 minutes.
 Be aware that it will raise the grain, and you should let the material dry thoroughly before applying finish over the top.
 Do not soak the wood to much.
 The drawbacks of this process is that different boards take the color sporadically.
 Some boards, especially ones high in pitch, will not change color hardly at all.
 The color will be varied greatly if different types of material are in your piece.

 A second option is to use a dye called J.E.
 Moser’s Aniline Dye Stain.
-This is a powder that can be added to a number of different finishes, water, varnishes, lacquer, etc. We dissolve it in lacquer thinner and apply it with a paint brush as the first coat before the sealer.
-Be careful of the fumes from lacquer thinner.
+This is a powder that can be added to a number of different finishes, water, varnishes, lacquer, etc. We dissolve it in denatured alcohol and apply it with a paint brush as the first coat before the sealer.
+There are three different types that can either be dissolved in lacquer thinner, alcohol, or water.
 Also, a little bit of powder dye goes a long ways.
 This option is more repeatable and dependable than the previous vinegar solution.

 Finally you can use any kind of stain that you like.
 This usually acts as the first sealer coat, too.
 This will tend to mask all variation and existing colors the most of these options.
 You can choose all different kinds of sealers or washes from water to solvent based and translucent to opaque.
 For a more natural look brush it on.
 Also if you are creative you can blend colors and use multiple colors to create depth.